-If a family is affected by a gene mutation, there may be a pattern of cancers diagnosed in that family.
-For example, there may be several people who:
+If a family is affected by a cancer gene variant, there may be a pattern of cancers in that family.
+For example, there may be:

 - people who were younger than usual when they were diagnosed.

-- someone who has had more than one primary cancer.
-This means they have had cancer twice, not that one cancer has spread to another part of the body.
+- someone who has had more than 1 primary cancer – this means they have had cancer twice, not that cancer has spread to another part of the body.

 If you are worried about the pattern of cancer in your family, talk to your GP.
 They will ask you about any close blood relatives who have had cancer.
 Close blood relatives are your parents, brothers, sisters, children, aunts, uncles and grandparents.
 People you are related to by marriage are not blood relatives.

 Your GP will use the information about your family to assess your risk of cancer.
-If your GP thinks there is a chance that cancer may run in your family, they can refer you to a genetics specialist.
+If they think there is a chance cancer may run in your family, they can refer you to a genetics specialist.
 This is a doctor or other professional who helps to diagnose, manage, predict and screen for genetic disease.

-The genetics specialist will check whether you are likely to have a higher than average risk of certain types of cancer.
+The genetics specialist will check whether you are likely to have a higher-than-average risk of certain types of cancer.
 They may offer you genetic counselling to help you understand the cancer risks in your family.
-They can also tell you whether a genetic test is possible and useful in your situation.
-We have more information about seeing a genetics specialist and having genetic testing.
+They can also tell you whether genetic testing is possible and useful in your situation.

-The genetics specialist will explain if you have a high risk of developing a certain type of cancer.
+The genetics specialist will explain whether you have a high risk of developing a certain type of cancer.
 This may be because:

-- the pattern of cancer in your family is likely to be caused by an unknown inherited cancer gene
+- the pattern of cancer in your family may be caused by an unknown cancer gene variant

 Cancer screening tests

-If you know you have an increased risk of getting cancer, you may be able to join a clinical trial.
-These look into genetic causes of cancer or ways of preventing it.
-Taking part in a clinical trial is completely up to you.
+If you know you have an increased risk of cancer, you may be able to join a clinical trial.
+Some trials look at genetic causes of cancer or ways of preventing it.
+Taking part in this type of cancer research is your decision.
 Ask your genetics specialist for more information.

 Planning a family